Street Construction

 Can you patch a pothole for me?

-To report a pothole, please fill out the short form located on the City's website at www.janesvillewi.gov/potholes or call the City Services Center at (608) 755-3110 weekdays between 7:00 a.m. and 4:00 p.m. and give the address or location of the pothole for a foreman to check out.
-A pothole patch can usually be accomplished within 24 hours, but could take 2 to 3 days.
+To report a pothole, please fill out the short form located on the City's website at www.janesvillewi.gov/potholes or call the City Services Center at (608) 755-3110 weekdays between 7:00 a.m. and 4:00 p.m. and give the address or location of the pothole.
+A pothole patch will typically be completed within 1 to 3 days.

 Free viewers are required for some of the attached documents.